 Colors: The palette leans toward natural shades, but ranges from bright whites (one of the most popular options) to reds and blacks.

-Above L to R: Three color options from Caesarstone: Belgian Moon, Cement, and London Grey.
+Above L to R: Three color options for Caesarstone: Belgian Moon, Cement, and London Grey.

 Above: In a kitchen by Mark Reilly Architecture—winner of a Remodelista 2013 Considered Design Award—the countertops are made of honed Caesarstone in Pebble.
 To add heft, the architect introduced a 1 1/2-inch mitered edge on the front face of the counters.
-Photograph by Paul Dyer.
+Photograph courtesy of Mark Reilly Architecture.

 Silestone and Caesarstone are the best known, but other brands, including Cambria, Celador, LG Viatera, and Zodiaq from DuPont (creators of Corian) are making their mark.
 These companies use words and color tones to try to differentiate their brands, but the reality is that their products are more alike than different.
 They all offer good warranties (the finer details will vary) and have similar price points and product features.
 The choice usually comes down to availability and color options.

 Above: In a Park Slope kitchen addition, architecture firm Khanna Schultz, a member of the Remodelista Architect/Designer Directory, used Walker Zanger Pietra Cucina engineered quartz countertops (this line has been discontinued but rumor has it that Walker Zanger is introducing a new engineered quartz countertop line).
-"Engineered countertops are great options for durability," says architect Robert Schultz, "and there's a consistent, quality-controlled supply."
-Photograph by Antoine Bootz.
+“Engineered countertops are great options for durability,” says architect Robert Schultz, “and there’s a consistent, quality-controlled supply.”
+Photograph by Antoine Bootz, courtesy of Khanna Schultz.

-Above: New York architect Lauren Rubin's go-to brands for engineered quartz are Caeserstone and Celador.
-"They both grind their stones very fine to create a pure color," says Rubin.
-"I've used many colors, including deep browns, grays, and whites.
-I change the thicknesses and the finishes for different applications."
+Above: New York architect Lauren Rubin’s go-to brands for engineered quartz are Caeserstone and Celador.
+“They both grind their stones very fine to create a pure color,” says Rubin.
+“I’ve used many colors, including deep browns, grays, and whites.
+I change the thicknesses and the finishes for different applications.”
 In this New York apartment renovation, Rubin used Caeserstone Espresso.
 See the whole project in Weekend Spotlight: Combining Two New York Studio Apartments.
-Photograph by Alyssa Kirsten.
+Photograph by Alyssa Kirsten, courtesy of Lauren Rubin.

 Engineered quartz is hard, dense, nonporous, nonabrasive, and nonreactive to acids—attributes that make it perfect for use as countertops, backsplashes, walls, and even floors.
 Keep in mind that, like natural stone, it’s heavy.
 And it’s not recommended for use outside because the resins aren’t UV stable (warranties are voided for outdoor applications).
 In terms of heat resistance, the material is reportedly not affected by temperatures lower than 300 degrees Fahrenheit.
 That said, it shouldn’t be used as flooring over radiant heat because of possible damage from long-term exposure to heat.